reed-college/kronos/README.md

 * enter in `CREATE DATABASE kronos_dev WITH OWNER kronos_dev_user;`
   * in this case the `/mydatabase` part of the URI should be `/kronos_dev`
 * If you followed this guide exactly and used the default postgres port, the full URI would be, `postgresql+psycopg2://kronos_dev_user:password@localhost:5432/kronos_dev`
-* You also need to make a test database and enter its URI under `TestConfig` in `config.py`
+* You also should make a test database and enter its URI under `TestConfig` in `config.py`
   * if you type `CREATE DATABASE kronos_test WITH OWNER kronos_dev_user;` into psql, then the URI should be `postgresql+psycopg2://kronos_dev_user:password@localhost:5432/kronos_test`, assuming you did everything else in this guide the same